aptech/docs/docs/CR-tan.rst

 ----------------
 .. function:: tan(x)

-    :param x:
+    :param x: data
     :type x: NxK matrix or N-dimensional array

-    :returns: y (*NxK matrix or N-dimensional array*) .
+    :returns: y (*NxK matrix or N-dimensional array*)

 Remarks
 -------

-For real matrices, x should contain angles measured in radians.
+For real matrices, *x* should contain angles measured in radians.

-To convert degrees to radians, multiply the degrees by π/180.
+To convert degrees to radians, multiply the degrees by :math:`π/180`.

 Examples